nirajumaretiya/nirajumaretiya/README.md

 ## 🌟 Fun Facts

 - 🎮 Gaming enthusiast with a focus on hardware performance
-- 🔧 Love tinkering with FPGAs and embedded systems
+- 🔧 Love exploring parallel programming and hardware optimization
 - 📚 Regular contributor to hardware design communities
-- 🌍 Passionate about sustainable and efficient hardware design
+- 🌍 Passionate about efficient and scalable hardware solutions

 ## 🤝 Let's Connect!